-As the primary source of protein for most Western people, meat plays an important role in our diets.
-Even though all meat is muscle, different cuts require different cooking methods depending on how tough the cuts are.
+As the primary source of protein for most Western people, meat plays a vital role in our diets.
+Even though all meat is muscle, different cuts require different cooking methods depending on the cuts' toughness.
 This section contains information about many different popular cuts of beef as well as ideas for how to cook them.

-When most of us, think about poultry, we leap straight to chicken.
-And while chicken is inexpensive and mild in flavor and can be cooked in literally hundreds of ways, we shouldn’t overlook turkey or even the occasional duck.
-As with red meat, different cuts respond better to some cooking methods than to others.
-Find information on the different cuts and cooking methods as well as how to prepare poultry for roasting.
+When most of us think about poultry, we leap straight to chicken.
+And while chicken is inexpensive, mild in flavor, and can be cooked in hundreds of ways, we shouldn’t overlook turkey or even the occasional duck.
+As with red meat, different cuts respond better to some cooking methods than others.
+Find information on the different cuts and cooking methods and how to prepare poultry for roasting.

-It is almost dizzying the amount of food that we get from the sea.
-Not only is there standard white fish such as cod and flounder, but also shrimp, clams, crab.
-Even squid and octopus.
-And don’t forget the seafood that is almost synonymous with luxurious dining, even if you do eat it wearing a bib: lobster.
-In this section, find all my articles about all different kinds of seafood, how to choose them and how to cook them to perfection.
+The amount of food we get from the sea is almost dizzying.
+There are standard white fish such as cod and flounder, shrimp, clams, and crab—even squid and octopus.
+And don’t forget the seafood almost synonymous with luxurious dining, even if you eat it wearing a bib: lobster.
+In this section, find all my articles about all different kinds of seafood, how to choose them, and how to cook them to perfection.

-The key to really shaking up your meal plans is learning how to use seasonings effectively: what seasonings to use when you want to cook Mexican-inspired food or Thai-inspired.
-What seasonings work well together to brighten up a meal.
-What blends we can have on hand for short cut Indian or Chinese food.
-Learn to paint with spices and other seasonings, and your dinner plate will never be a boring canvas.
+The key to really shaking up your meal plans is learning how to use seasonings effectively: what seasonings to use when cooking Mexican-inspired or Thai-inspired food.
+What seasonings work well together to brighten up a meal?
+What blends can we have on hand for short-cut Indian or Chinese food?
+Learn to paint with spices and other seasonings; your dinner plate will always be a fun canvas.

-These ingredients don’t fit neatly into any other category, but they should be featured.
-Here you’ll find information on the kinds of “secret” chef ingredients that can take a dish from good to great.
-A spoonful of demi-glace can take a sauce from lackluster to luscious.
+These ingredients don’t fit neatly into any other category but should be featured.
+Here, you’ll find information on the “secret” chef ingredients that can take a dish from good to great.
+A spoonful of demi-glace can make a sauce from lackluster to luscious.
 A drizzle of fruity olive oil is the perfect finish for a special pasta dish.
-And just a few drops of aged balsamic can set off Parmesan cheese or strawberries to perfection.
+And just a few drops of aged balsamic can perfectly set off Parmesan cheese or strawberries.